(Originally posted on December 17, 2016 by)

 Cons: You can not measure him up with a paintbrush or plumb line (if you start to do so, he rather irritatingly measures you back).
 He has a tendency to look at you intensely and occasionally appear a little cross or slightly crazy.
 He will appear to be holding his paintbrush in the wrong hand, have his parting on the wrong side of the head and his mole on the wrong cheek.
 You have to position him carefully in the light.

-follow site Now the direction of the light in a self portrait is particularly tricky.
-Below is a self-portrait by Sir Joshua Reynolds which demonstrates succinctly the problem of having the light straight-on when you are trying to paint your image in the mirror.
+Now the direction of the light in a self portrait is particularly tricky.
+Right is a self-portrait by Sir Joshua Reynolds which demonstrates succinctly the problem of having the light straight-on when you are trying to paint your image in the mirror.